-After nearly 50 years of regional accreditation with the Higher Learning Commission, the U.S. Department of Education’s designated accrediting agency for colleges and universities in 19 mid-western states, Kettering College, a well-respected medical college and division of the Seventh-day Adventist Church’s Kettering Medical Center, faces the threat of withdrawal of its long-standing accreditation if it does not separately incorporate and divest itself of its ties to Kettering Medical Center and the Church that has managed its curriculum since its founding in 1967.
-In August, C&A filed a petition in federal court in Ohio to compel HLC to arbitrate the college’s dispute over the sudden mandate.
+After nearly 50 years of regional accreditation with the Higher Learning Commission, the U.S. Department of Education’s designated accrediting agency for colleges and universities in 19 mid-western states, Kettering College, a well-respected medical college and division of the Seventh-day Adventist Church’s Kettering Medical Center, faced the threat of withdrawal of its long-standing accreditation if it does not separately incorporate and divest itself of its ties to Kettering Medical Center and the Church that has managed its curriculum since its founding in 1967.
+In August 2018, C&A filed a petition in federal court in Ohio to compel HLC to arbitrate the college’s dispute over the sudden mandate.

 Click here to view the petition:

 The Higher Learning Commission (HLC) Board of Trustees (“the Board”) approved this policy on first reading at its meeting on November 1–2, 2018.